 Yes, you must only provide comprehensive documents regarding the pandemic-related emergency.
 Information in your identity card that do not directly serve the proof of identity and address, such as place of birth or religious affiliation, may be blackened.

-Similarly, you must provide information about online accounts such as Comdirect or financial transaction services such as PayPal, Amacon Payments etc. as long as the balance is available at short-notice – or you must declare that you currently do not have any credits on those accounts.
+Similarly, you must provide information about online accounts such Comdirect or financial transaction services such as PayPal, Amazon Payments etc. as long as the balance is available at short-notice – or you must declare that you currently do not have any credits on those accounts.

-Please upload a personal declaration to explain this with the following information:
+Please upload a personal declaration to explain this.

 In the course of the online application, you will have to upload a photo of yourself several times, including once with your identity card or passport (together with the registration certificate), and there is a further authentication step with an automatically generated number code that will be sent to your Email address.
 This is meant to prevent abuse and cheating.